dimk1301/Guides/ai-token-efficiency-playbook.md

 Run the usage-inspection command for your tool (`/context` in Claude Code and Copilot CLI, `/context show` in Kiro) before doing anything else — guessing wastes more time than checking.
 Common culprits: too many optional MCP modules/tool definitions enabled (see the KiroGraph caveat above), a long conversation history that hasn't been compacted, or a file you loaded early in the session and forgot was still there.

 **"Caching doesn't seem to be working — costs aren't dropping."**
 The most common cause is a broken prefix: something at the top of your context changed between requests (a timestamp, a reordered tool list, a mid-session model or effort-level switch, or inconsistent formatting).
-Re-check *How Prompt Caching Breaks* above and the static-to-volatile ordering.
-Also confirm you're not just between cache windows — Claude's default ephemeral cache lasts a few minutes, and Copilot CLI's provider-dependent cache windows range from about an hour to about a day of inactivity before they expire — so a long pause between messages can look like "caching stopped working" when it's actually just expired.
+Re-check *How Prompt Caching Works and Cache Prefix Invalidation* above and the static-to-volatile ordering.
+Also confirm you're not just between cache windows — Claude's default ephemeral cache lasts a few minutes, and Copilot CLI's cache windows vary by provider (roughly 5–10 minutes to ~24 hours depending on the backend — check provider docs for exact TTL).
+A long pause between messages can look like "caching stopped working" when it's actually just expired.

 **"Auto-compaction fired and now the agent seems to have forgotten something important."**
 This is closer to an expected tradeoff than a bug: compaction deliberately compresses intermediate tool output and exploratory discussion first, and is generally one-way once it happens.
 If something needs to definitely survive, state it explicitly as a decision or constraint before compaction happens, rather than leaving it buried in a tool result.
 Know your tool's recovery path — Kiro's `/chat resume` returns to the pre-compaction session; check whether your version of Claude Code or Copilot CLI offers an equivalent before assuming history is gone for good.

 **"An agentic loop seems to be spinning / burning tokens with no progress."**
 This is what the budget/turn-count cap in the Team Pattern section is for.
-If you don't have one set yet, that's the first fix — Copilot CLI has this natively via session AI-credit limits; Claude Code and Kiro currently need it enforced externally.
+If you don't have one set yet, that's the first fix — Copilot CLI has this natively via session AI-credit limits (`/limits`); Claude Code and Kiro currently need it enforced externally.
 In the moment, stop the session rather than letting it continue, and start a fresh one with a narrower task brief once you understand what it got stuck on.

 **"Graphify output is stale and agents are refactoring non-existent modules."**
 This is the **Silent Graph Drift** problem: code changes across commits while static indexes (`graph.json`, `GRAPH_REPORT.md`) remain un-updated, leading agents to work from outdated AST snapshots. **Solution:** Use **non-blocking background Git hooks** to regenerate Graphify artifacts after each commit: